 The Famous Cash Flow Quadrant

-A smaller group comes from the business minded and the least percentage will be the investors.
-These people are considered to be the most successful because they leverage from time and manpower to generate multiple income streams.
+A smaller group comes from the business-minded and the least percentage will be the investors.
+These people are considered to be the most successful because they leverage time and manpower to generate multiple income streams.
 In other words, they are passively making money even when they are not at work.

 In my conventional mind back then, the latter part of the quadrant sounded unreal.
 I was always taught that money is gained through hard work so how can one possibly earn without constant work engagement?
 I was curious and soon after that, the talk turned out to be an MLM business opportunity.

 The quadrant is frequently used in most MLM talks, shifting people’s mindset from active to passive earners.
 I have attended a few, so I know the drill.
 According to them, the best way to do this is through networking using their inflation-proof system and award-winning products.
 As you gradually move up into the tiers, the power of passive income becomes bigger.

 What entails after that would be a series of phone calls, product demonstrations, and invitations to more talks where you are expected to bring friends and families along.
 Sounds familiar?
 I am pretty sure you’ve been there and experienced the same wave of excitement, pressure, and ultimate rejection.

 Don’t get me wrong.
 Not all MLMs are bad and some of their products are really good too.
 In my parent’s era, this system worked very well because it was literally the next best thing that ever happened to them.
 However, in my era, people have more options and opinions, so it’s more challenging to recruit or to sell an expensive product to someone.

 During my short stint with MLM, I finally understood what the quadrant was all about, but attaining passive income was something out of reach because networking is such a tedious process.
 I felt like a salesperson taking advantage of other people and it didn’t feel right.
 Maybe I am just not good at it so I moved on.

 The Digital Advocate of Passive Income